sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Amount of in-flight indexed search requests (aggregate)</p>

-This dashboards shows the current number of indexed search requests that are in-flight, aggregated across all instances.
+This dashboard shows the current number of indexed search requests that are in-flight, aggregated across all instances.

 In-flight search requests include both running and queued requests.